Senior Resources » 10 Cheap Ways to Increase Your Home’s Value Before Downsizing

 5. Wash the windows.

 Windows are a magnet for fingerprints, smudges, and pet nose imprints.
 So, if you want to get your house ready for the market, make sure you clean those windows!
-You’ll probably be surprised how much nicer your home looks afterward.
+You’ll probably be surprised by how much nicer your home looks afterward.

 Advertisement.